cshapard26/ECE1181/Lab5/guide.md

 ---
 # Overview
+Literal Pools and Logic are very important topics in ARM Assembly programming.
+In this lab, you will expereince first-hand how literal pools are handled by the Red Pitaya and how to implement conditional execution in your code.
+Before you begin, make sure to read over the introduction in the official instructions, as it will give you a broad view of what you will be implementing.
+As always, if you have questions, be sure to ask a TA.

 ## Organization: A way to gracefully manage your lab
 This is not a replacement for the lab instructions.
 Please only use this as mental scaffolding, as it's not meant to have comprehensive information on the topic.